Graphs encoding the generating properties of a finite group

 \section{Properties of $G$ that can be recognized from the graphs $\Gamma^*_{a,b}(G).$}

-In this section we will denote by $\Lambda(G)$ the collection of all the connected components of the graphs $\Gamma_{a,b}(G)$, for all the possible choices of $a \leq b$ in $\mathbb N.$ However for each of this graph, we don't assume to know from which choice of $a, b$ it arise.
+In this section we will denote by $\Lambda(G)$ the collection of all the connected components of the graphs $\Gamma_{a,b}(G)$, for all the possible choices of $a \leq b$ in $\mathbb N.$ However for each of this graph, we do not assume to know from which choice of $a, b$ it arises.
 In particular $\Lambda(G)$ contains lot of graphs just consisting of only one vertex and with no edge.
-From these graphs we cannot recover any information, so we may restrict our attention to the collection $\lst$ of all the connected components of the graphs $\Gamma^*_{a,b}(G),$ for all $a, b \in \mathbb N.$ We deal with two questions: \begin{itemize}\item Given a graph $\Gamma \in \lst$, can we determine the integers $a, b$ such that $\Gamma$ is a connected component of $\Gamma^*_{a,b}(G)$ ? \item Which information on $G$ can be deduced from the knowledge of $\lst ?$ \end{itemize} We already noticed that a graph $\Gamma \in \lst$ can contain loops: we will denote by $\tilde \Gamma$ the graph obtained from $\Gamma$ by deleting the loops.
+From these graphs we cannot recover any information, so we may restrict our attention to the collection $\lst$ of all the connected components of the graphs $\Gamma^*_{a,b}(G),$ for all $a, b \in \mathbb N.$ We deal with two questions: \begin{question} Given a graph $\Gamma \in \lst$, can we determine the integers $a, b$ such that $\Gamma$ is a connected component of $\Gamma^*_{a,b}(G)$ ? \end{question} \begin{question} Which information on $G$ can be deduced from the knowledge of $\lst ?$ \end{question} We already noticed that a graph $\Gamma \in \lst$ can contain loops: we will denote by $\tilde \Gamma$ the graph obtained from $\Gamma$ by deleting the loops.
 In this way we produce a new collection $\lti$ of graphs.
-In this section we will also prove that $\lst$ can be reconstructed from the knowledge of $\lti$ which means that we do not lose information if we remove all the loops from the graphs.
+In this section we will also prove that $\lst$ can be reconstructed from the knowledge of $\lti$ which means that we do not lose information if we remove all the loops from the graphs (see Corollary \ref{vialoop}).

 Since a bipartite graph has a unique partition (up to switching the two sets) if and only if it is connected, Corollary \ref{c15} tell us that when $a\ne b$, each connected component $\Gamma_{a,b}^*(G)$ is a bipartite graph whose unique partition has two parts, namely $V_a$ and $V_b$, corresponding to elements of $G^a$ and $G^b$ respectively.
-Note that if $a+b=d(G)$ and $G$ is not soluble, then we do not know whether is $\Gamma_{a,b}^*(G)$ connected.
+Note that if $a+b=d(G)$ and $G$ is not soluble, then we do not know whether $\Gamma_{a,b}^*(G)$ is connected.